jhajek/Linux-text-book-part-1/Chapter-14/chapter-14.md

 SSH works because of Public/Private Key Encryption and a standard created and widely adopted by the RSA company.
 Without going to deep into RSA encryption, this set of public and private keys allows you to securely transmit information accross an untrusted network.
 How does it work?

 Each person generates a **keypair**, a public key and a private key.
 Both halves of the key make up the single key used for authentication.
 These keys are exactly what they sound like.
 The public key is something that is revealed openly, but without the unique private key the "lock" cannot be opened.
-Think of the public key as the lock on your front door.
+Think of the **public key** as the lock on your front door.
 Conceivably anyone can come up to that lock and try to insert a key.
 Unless they have the particular key, the lock won't open.

-The private key is then something to be guarded with your life as anyone who has that key can log into any system where it has permission.
+The **private key** is then something to be guarded with your life as anyone who has that key can log into any system where it has permission.

+How do you then exchange data?
+First you generate a keypair.
+On the command line you can issue the command: ```ssh-keygen``` and take notice of the prompts:

+Insert screen shots here:
+Insert screen shots here:
+Insert screen shots here:

+In order to exchange data securely you must...

 ### SFTP